6 Best Amazon Fire Tablet Black Friday Deals

 Shop now at Amazon From Amazon

 Amazon’s flagship Fire Tablet, the all-new Fire HD 10, is an unbeatable value for a 10-inch tablet even at full price.
-But at $50 off, it’s a complete steal!
+But at $50 off, it’s easily one of the best Black Friday tablet deals!

 The HD 10 sports an attractive 10-inch full-HD display, 32 or 64GB of built-in storage that can be expanded via microSD, and up to 12 hours of battery.
 If you’re looking for an affordable large-screened tablet with zippy performance, then the Fire HD 10 simply can’t be beat.